 When a navigation property

-Type refers to a single value, it represents a one-to-many relationship to set a reference to another table record.
-This is commonly called a 'lookup'.
-For example, this is the
+Type refers to a single value, it represents a one-to-many relationship that creates a reference to another table record.
+This relationship is commonly called a lookup.
+The following example is the

 createdby navigation property: